sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 In essence, Custom Commands serve as the virtuosos of your coding orchestra, ensuring a harmonious and efficient coding experience.

-Are you hungry for more details?
-Let's put away those cookbooks because we don't need recipes any more!

 ## Using Commands with Cody